A new observable for holographic cosmology: Cosmology from complex geometries

 The segment of the imaginary axis between these two contours, $u = \ic \xi$ for $\xi \in \qty(0, \frac{\pi}{2})$, is the torus cosmology:

-Of course, this geometry exactly saturates the Kontsevich--Segal condition.
+Of course, this geometry exactly saturates the Kontsevich-Segal condition.

-Our goal is to deform this cosmological contour to satisfy the Kontsevich--Segal criterion.
+Our goal is to deform this cosmological contour to satisfy the Kontsevich-Segal criterion.
 We construct a contour that approaches the horizontal contours asymptotically and passes through the cosmology, as sketched in figure \ref{fig:3d-ucontour}.
 This contour will offer some insight into the microscopic description of the cosmology.